Reading Time: 6 minutes

 Service Before Storing a Classic Car

-- Fill your tank with fresh fuel before putting your classic to bed – add fuel stabilizer and anti-freeze during winter, make sure your coolant levels are at their peak.
+- Fill your tank with fresh fuel before putting your classic to bed.
+Add fuel stabilizer and anti-freeze during winter, make sure your coolant levels are at their peak.

 How to Maintain While Storing a Classic Car

 Your work isn’t finished just because your car is parked for winter.
 To keep your vehicle in good condition, it must be maintained regularly.
-This will keep it ready for those dry winter days when you may just decide to rev it up a bit or just take it for a drive.
+This will keep it ready for those dry winter days when you may just decide to rev it up a bit, or just take it for a drive.

-Maintain your car through the winter by doing the following:
+Maintain your car through the winter

 - Make sure you regularly check the fluid levels of your classic car.
 If the oil, coolant, brake fluid, and transmission fluid are low, you could cause catastrophic engine damage.
 As mentioned above, ensure the coolant/antifreeze in the system is winter-ready, so that it won’t freeze when the car is parked for a long time.